NSW Flowchart: Overview of the Process

 The flowchart is interactive.
-Moving your mouse over each box in the flowchart provides brief details.
-Clicking in the box provides detailed information about the step.
+Clicking once in any flowchart box provides brief details.
+Clicking on ‘Read More’ in the new box provides detailed information about the step.
+Clicking on ‘Close’ returns to the flowchart.
 Clicking in the orange flowchart heading immediately below provides a brief overview of the Act.
 This is where you should start if not previously involved with adjudication.

 We recommend that you download and print the flowchart, preferably in colour.
 Keep it handy and tick and date each step as you go - this will prove most helpful.